-2. Food Waste Audits
+Food Waste Audits

 Our challenge, to reduce total food waste by 5% over the course of a year continues to align with our strategic goals.
 To reach our goal of reducing food waste Residential Dining Services conducted weekly food waste audits.
 Due to operational challenges we were only able to perform food waste audits during Spring Quarter.
-By performing the food waste audits, our dining commons were able to drastically reduce their food waste each week.
+By performing the food waste audits, our dining commons were able to reduce their food waste each week.
 Each week the amount of food waste would drop anywhere from 10-30 pounds from the previous week per dining commons.
-Comparing this year’s data summary to last year’s data, there was a slight increase in the amount of food waste.
-Last year’s average food pounds per day were 394 pounds per week.
+Comparing this year’s data to last year’s data, there was a slight increase in the amount of food waste.
+Last year’s average food waste pounds were 394 pounds per week.
 This year we recorded 415 pounds of food waste per week.
 This project continues to provide us with information needed to control food waste.
 We are able to diagnose problems and make changes through more accurate forecasting, purchasing and recipe editing.
 We will continue to do food waste audits during the summer months to try to achieve our goal of reducing food waste by 5%.

-3) Zero Waste Events
+Zero Waste Events